Robert Jordan: Early works

 Jordan began writing in 1977.
-His first writing project was a fantasy novel entitled Warriors of the Altaii, writing by hand over three and a half months and typing it up when he returned to work.
+His first writing project was a fantasy novel entitled Warriors of the Altaii which was written by hand over three and a half months and then typed up when he returned to work.
 He contacted Donald A. Wolheim at DAW Books and immediately received an offer, but after attempting to negotiate a minor detail the offer was rejected, citing his "excessive demands".
-Despite the lack of a publishing deal, he tendered his resignation from his nuclear engineering job- confident that he could write full time.
+Despite the lack of a publishing deal, he tendered his resignation from his nuclear engineering job, confident that he could write full time.

 A local bookstore owner put Jordan in touch with the editor Harriet McDougal, who read Altaii.
 Instead of editing this early work she asked for a new story, which led Jordan to write The Fallon Blood, published in 1980 by McDougal's personal imprint, Popham Press.
-Jordan began dating McDougal and his late 1970s Dungeons & Dragons game with her son Will would serve as inspiration for The Wheel of Time.
+Jordan began dating McDougal and his late-1970s Dungeons & Dragons game with her son Will would serve as inspiration for The Wheel of Time.

 Jordan wrote three books in the Fallon saga and planned it to be a longer series chronicling the history of the United States from the time of the Civil War to the Vietnam War.
 While the works sold fairly well, Jordan became bored after the third one and decided to explore other avenues.
 Jordan stopped using Popham Press in the early 1980s as he was aware that it was owned by McDougal and he was about to marry his "only source of income".
 With this in mind, his future books would be published by other companies while McDougal would continue to edit his works.
 He also wrote the western Cheyenne Raiders around this time, his only book to use a different editor.